 Mr. Lipsky currently is the Peterson Distinguished Scholar at the Kissinger Center for Global Affairs, and a Senior Fellow of the Foreign Policy Institute, both part of Johns Hopkins University’s Paul H. Nitze School of Advanced International Studies (SAIS) in Washington.
 SAIS is one of the world’s leading graduate schools devoted to the study of international relations.
 Mr. Lipsky also serves as Co-Chair of the Aspen Institute’s Program on the World Economy, is the Vice Chair of the National Bureau of Economic Research and of the Center for Global Development, is a member of the Advisory Board of the Stanford Institute for Economic Policy Research (SIEPR) and of the Board of Directors of the American Council on Germany.
 Mr. Lipsky also is a Life Member of the Council on Foreign Relations.
 He received a Ph.D. in Economics from Stanford University.

 Steve writes editorials for each issue of Forbes under the heading of “Fact and Comment.”
-A widely respected economic prognosticator, he is the only writer to have won the highly prestigious Crystal Owl Award four times.
-The prize was formerly given by U.S. Steel Corporation to the financial journalist whose economic forecasts for the coming year proved most accurate.
+A widely respected economic prognosticator, he is the only writer to have won the highly prestigious Crystal Owl Award four times for the accuracy of his economic forecasts.

-In both 1996 and 2000, Steve campaigned vigorously for the Republican nomination for the Presidency.
-Key to his platform were a flat tax, medical savings accounts, a new Social Security system for working Americans, parental choice of schools for their children, term limits and a strong national defense.
-Steve continues to energetically promote this agenda.
+In 1996 and 2000, Steve campaigned vigorously for the Republican nomination for the presidency.
+Key to his platform were a flat tax, medical savings accounts, a stable dollar, a new Social System for working Americans, parental choice of schools for their children, term limits and a strong national defense.
+He continues to energetically promote this agenda.

 Steve serves on many prestigious boards, including The Ronald Reagan Presidential Foundation and the Memorial-Sloan Kettering Cancer Center.